Think-Smart/istudent/README.md

 #iStudent

+##About the project
 This is a project for Web-Developers course by Shay Tavor.<br>
 Took place in JCE Jerusalem College of Engineering, On 2015 semester a, during studies in Software Engineer department, in the 3rd year.
 This project is called "iStudent" - a student management center.<br>
+The work on this app has started in February 2016, during exams seasons of semester A, we were the first team to invent the form of iStudent in class!!

 ##Authors:
 * Alon Shmilovich